oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 - **For token0 to token1 swaps (a2b = true)**: The target price should be the maximum of sqrt_price_next and sqrt_price_limit, ensuring the price does not drop below the limit
 - **For token1 to token0 swaps (a2b = false)**: The target price should be the minimum of sqrt_price_next and sqrt_price_limit, ensuring the price does not rise above the limit

-This logic ensures that when the next tick boundary lies beyond the user's specified limit, the swap execution stops at the limit rather than overshooting it.
-The absence of this validation means price updates can violate the intended execution boundaries.
+The absence of this validation means price updates can violate the intended execution boundaries, potentially overshooting matching price and incomplete swap characteristics.

 ##### Impact